aqandrew/capitaloto/pages/services.md

 TODO

 ## Otology/Ear Diseases
 <a href="/staff/#{{ levenson.name | slugify }}">{{ levenson.name }}</a> specializes in diseases of the ear including hearing loss, dizziness, cholesteatomas, chronic ear infections, and acoustic neuromas.
 He participates in the latest treatments for hearing loss and deafness.
-Information about ear diseases and detailed surgical procedures can be viewed on Dr. Levenson’s website at [www.EarSurgery.org](www.earsurgery.org).

 ## Pediatric Otolaryngology
 TODO